americocunhajr/ELEVEN/README.md

 ## Citing ELEVEN

-We kindly ask users to cite the following reference in any publications reporting work done with **ELEVEN**:
+If you use **ELEVEN** in your research, please cite the following publication:
 - *P. Wolszczak, P. Lonkwic, A. Cunha Jr, G. Litak, and S. Molski, Robust optimization and uncertainty quantification in the nonlinear mechanics of an elevator brake system, Meccanica, v.
 54, pp. 1057-1069, 2019 https://doi.org/10.1007/s11012-019-00992-7*

 ```